 - Each disk of a running VM consumes storage from an Image Datastore.
-The VMs that require more storage than there is currently available are filtered out, and will remain in the pending state. - Those hosts that do not meet the VM requirements (see the SCHED_REQUIREMENTS attribute) or do not have enough resources (available CPU and memory) to run the VM are filtered out (see below for more information). - The same happens for System Datastores: the ones that do not meet the DS requirements (see the SCHED_DS_REQUIREMENTS attribute) or do not have enough free storage are filtered out. - The SCHED_RANK and SCHED_DS_RANK expressions are evaluated upon the Host and Datastore list using the information gathered by the monitor drivers.
-Any variable reported by the monitor driver (or manually set in the Host or Datastore template) can be included in the rank expressions. - Those resources with a higher rank are used first to allocate VMs.
+The VMs that require more storage than there is currently available are filtered out, and will remain in the pending state. - Those hosts that do not meet the VM requirements (see the SCHED_REQUIREMENTS attribute) or do not have enough resources (available CPU and memory) to run the VM are filtered out (see below for more information). - The same happens for System Datastores: the ones that do not meet the DS requirements (see the SCHED_DS_REQUIREMENTS attribute) or do not have enough free storage are filtered out. - Finally if the VM uses automatic network selection, the virtual networks that do not meet the NIC requirements (see the SCHED_REQUIREMENTS attribute for NICs) or do not have enough free leases are filtered out. - The SCHED_RANK and SCHED_DS_RANK expressions are evaluated upon the Host and Datastore list using the information gathered by the monitor drivers.
+Also the NIC/SCHED_RANK expression are evaluated upon the Network list using the information in the Virtual Network template.
+Any variable reported by the monitor driver (or manually set in the Host, Datastore or Network template) can be included in the rank expressions. - Those resources with a higher rank are used first to allocate VMs.